-Susan Frediani, M.A., has taught English in both public and private schools.
-She earned her B.A. in English at the University of California, Berkeley, and her M.A. in Curriculum, and Instruction at California State University, Sacramento.
-She has taught grades 6 through community college, and grades 10, 11, and 12 at Quincy High School in northern California.
-Susan has taught AP* English Literature and Composition for 18 years and AP* English Language for 4 years.
-Currently, Susan is a teacher on special assignment for Plumas Unified School District where she is working in four high schools as an Instructional Coach and for the district as a Project Coordinator.
-She read the AP* English Literature and Composition exam for 9 years, and she has trained AP* teachers for the past 19 years at summer institutes at CSU Sacramento, CSU Monterey Bay, Spokane, WA, University of Alabama, University of Arkansas, AP* By the Sea, AP* Seminars Silicon Valley (Palo Alto), and online for UCLA.
+Susan Frediani, M.A., has taught English in public and private schools.
+She earned her B.A. in English at UC Berkeley, and her M.A. in Curriculum, Reading, and Instruction at CSU Sacramento.
+She has taught grades 6 through community college, and grades 10-12 at Quincy High School in northern California.
+Susan has taught both AP* English Literature and Composition and AP* English Language.
+Currently, Susan is a teacher on special assignment for Plumas Unified School District where she works in four high schools as an Instructional Coach and as a Special Project Coordinator.
+Susan was chosen by the College Board as one of a cadre of expert AP teachers delivering the AP Daily videos in AP Classroom.
+She has read the AP* English Literature and Composition exam as well as the AP* Seminar exam.
+She has trained AP* teachers both in person and online at CSU Sacramento, CSU Monterey Bay, Spokane, WA, University of Alabama, AP* By the Sea, AP* Seminars Silicon Valley (Palo Alto), Boise, Idaho, and UCLA.
 Susan has also trained teachers in AP English Literature and AP English Language as an international presenter in Guam.
 She is also an endorsed Pre-AP National Consultant.
-She also serves as a mentor consultant for new College Board consulting teachers in both AP Literature and AP Language.
-She has served as her district AP* coordinator, a PAR mentor teacher, a beginning teacher induction coach, and Plumas Unified School District’s ELA Vertical Team Lead Teacher.
+She received a College Board appointment as a mentor consultant for new AP trainers in both AP Literature and AP Language.
+She has served as her district AP* coordinator, a beginning teacher induction coach, and Plumas Unified School District’s ELA Vertical Team Lead Teacher.
 She served for four years as Chair of the SAT Test Development Committee for English Literature, and she is a current member of the SAT Writing and Language Review Committee.
 Susan currently serves as Chair of the College Board’s ELA Advisory Committee.
 Susan is a past member of the State Department of Education’s Common Core Supplemental Curriculum Selection Committee.
 Additionally, she was a recipient of an NEH Summer Scholar Program Award focusing on the works of Richard Wright.
-Susan recently completed her clear credential in administrative services.
+Susan recently completed her administrative services credential.